1950 Calama earthquake: Tectonic setting

 Earthquakes are frequent in Chile as it lies in the so-called Pacific Ring of Fire, where many of the world's active volcanoes and seismic activities are concentrated at.
 Off the coast of Chile, the Nazca Plate subducts beneath the South American Plate along the Peru–Chile or Atacama Megathrust, producing large earthquakes including the 1960 Chilean earthquake which had a magnitude of 9.5–9.6 on the moment magnitude scale.

 In some cases, intraslab earthquakes occur.
 These earthquakes do not occur on the subduction interface; rather they happen as a result of faulting within the downgoing Nazca Plate.
 Intraslab earthquakes can occur anywhere within the slab, which may be deeper than 600 km.

 Earthquake

 The quake was an intermediate-depth event which ruptured within the Nazca Plate.
 There, the plate dips at an angle of 20°–30° to the east, beneath the South American Plate.
 This was the result of extensional stress acting on the Nazca Plate at an intermediate depth.
-It is the only earthquake with a rupture entirely beneath a continent rather than offshore.
 Based on its large seismic magnitude, the rupture area is estimated to be 6,000 km2, breaking through the thickness of the Nazca Plate along a vertically-dipping normal fault.